 Again and again you experience that men feel crushed or are afraid that the relationship fails and they are alone again.
 Since it is better to remain independent and alone.
 Too great is the danger that the partner leaves the man and hurt.

-What is it: commitment anxiety or no feelings?
+What is it: fear of commitment or no feelings?
 The answer is clear, because men also have very strong feelings.
 After all, it is the various emotions, which trigger the fear of relationships and also of rejection.

 Want to know more about female commitment anxiety and what women can do about it?
 Their self-determination continues to increase, so that there are now more and more single women.
 This is due to the increasing demands on the dream man - and the growing fear of being hurt.